Hercules station: Overview

-The station site at Hercules Point, adjacent to Bayfront Boulevard in Hercules, is the subject of a redevelopment effort of the city of Hercules as an office, residential TOD or Transit-oriented development, and intermodal transit hub with a corresponding WestCat bus station and Water Transit Authority ferry terminal.
+The station site at Hercules Point, adjacent to Bayfront Boulevard in Hercules, is the subject of a redevelopment effort of the city of Hercules as an office, residential Transit-oriented development (TOD), and intermodal transit hub with a corresponding WestCat bus station and Water Transit Authority ferry terminal.
 The buses would provide feeder service from the surrounding communities of Pinole, Rodeo, El Sobrante, Crockett, Tara Hills, and Richmond.

 Rail

 The station will also host a future Amtrak station.
 The Capitol Corridor Joint Powers Authority granted the station candidate status in February 2020.
 The governing body of San Joaquin services are studying adding Hercules as an additional stop as of 2020.

 Ferry

 The ferry will take approximately 42 minutes to San Francisco.
-Ridership is projected at 1,022 passengers per day by the year 2025.
+Ridership was projected at 1,022 passengers per day by the year 2025.
 The route will run between this terminal and the San Francisco Ferry Building where passengers may walk, bike or take Muni or BART to nearby job centers in the city's downtown Financial District.